 Cedar Rapids has a lot to do and see.
-Below are a number of popular landmarks and destinations to see when next visiting the area.
-For more information about Cedar Rapids, IA please click here.
+Below are some famous landmarks and destinations to see when next visiting the area.
+For more information about Cedar Rapids, IA, please click here.

 In the African American Museum of Iowa, you will be amazed at the deep and rich Iowa African-American history to include the desegregation of the state's public school system.
-Also included is the Iowan history of activism years prior to the Civil Rights Movement.
-The facility provides both permanent and traveling exhibits, and be sure not to miss the "Endless Possibilities".
+Also included is the Iowan history of activism years before the Civil Rights Movement.
+The facility provides both permanent and traveling exhibits, and be sure not to miss the "Endless Possibilities."
 There are also kid-friendly interactive exhibits for families.